KLPX: History

 KCEE-FM first signed on the air on August 16, 1967.
 It was owned by Strauss Broadcasting Company, which had acquired the construction permit from Associated Broadcasters of Tucson, Inc., before it went on the air, and was a sister station to KCEE (790 AM, now KNST).
 At first, it simulcast its AM counterpart, but later programmed a beautiful music format.

 On July 4, 1979, Lotus bought KCEE-FM and changed its call sign to KTKT-FM, as a companion to KTKT (990 AM).
 On February 26, 1981, KTKT-FM became KLPX.
 That was coupled with a change to album-oriented rock.
 KWFM (92.9 FM, now KHUD) had been Tucson's only rock outlet but with KLPX's switch, there were now two rock stations in the market.
 By the late 1980s, KWFM gave up rock for adult contemporary music; this made KLPX the only rocker in the Tucson radio market for some time.

 In the early 2000s, KLPX had begun scaling back on newer rock songs, and made the complete transition to classic rock a few years later.

+HD Radio

+On April 28, 2025, KLPX's HD3 subchannel changed their format to classic country, branded as "93.3 Hank FM" (simulcast on translator K227DX 93.3 FM Tucson).